Weev

-As a member of the hacker group Goatse Security, Auernheimer exposed a flaw in AT&T's security that compromised the e-mail addresses of iPad users.
+In June 2010, as a member of the hacker group Goatse Security, Auernheimer exposed a flaw in AT&T's security that compromised the e-mail addresses of iPad users.
 When it revealed the flaw to the media, the group also exposed the personal data of over 100,000 people, which led to a criminal investigation and an indictment for identity fraud and conspiracy.
 Auernheimer was sentenced to serve 41 months in a federal prison, of which he served approximately 13 months before his conviction was vacated by a higher court.

 In 2016, Auernheimer was responsible for sending thousands of white-supremacist flyers to unsecured web-connected printers at multiple universities and other locations in the U.S. Since his release from prison, he has lived in several countries in Eastern Europe and the Middle East.
 In 2016, he told an interviewer that he was living in Kharkiv.
 In 2017, it was reported that he was acting as webmaster for the neo-Nazi website The Daily Stormer.
 The Southern Poverty Law Center describes him as "a neo-Nazi white supremacist" known for "extremely violent rhetoric advocating genocide of non-whites".

+He is the inspiration for the 2013 song "Life: The Biggest Troll [Andrew Auernheimer]", the final track on the album Because the Internet by Childish Gambino.

 Early life and education

 Auernheimer was born in Arkansas in 1985.
+His family has both Jewish and Native American ancestry, with his mother noting that her son comes from a "large, mixed-race family" and that he has Jewish lineage "on both sides of his family".
 At age 14, in 1999, he enrolled at James Madison University to study mathematics, but dropped out in 2000.